Zero-day vulnerability: Window of vulnerability

-Zero-day vulnerabilities are often classified as alive—meaning that there is no public knowledge of the vulnerability—and dead—the vulnerability has been disclosed, but not patched.
+Zero-day vulnerabilities are often classified as alive—meaning that there is no public knowledge of the vulnerability—or dead—the vulnerability has been disclosed, but not patched.
 If the software's maintainers are actively searching for vulnerabilities, it is a living vulnerability; such vulnerabilities in unmaintained software are called immortal.
 Zombie vulnerabilities can be exploited in older versions of the software but have been patched in newer versions.

-Even publicly known and zombie vulnerabilities are often exploitable for an extended period.
+Even publicly known and zombie vulnerabilities are often exploitable for an extended period of time.
 Security patches can take months to develop, or may never be developed.
 A patch can have negative effects on the functionality of software and users may need to test the patch to confirm functionality and compatibility.
 Larger organizations may fail to identify and patch all dependencies, while smaller enterprises and personal users may not install patches.

 Research suggests that risk of cyberattack increases if the vulnerability is made publicly known or a patch is released.
 Cybercriminals can reverse engineer the patch to find the underlying vulnerability and develop exploits, often faster than users install the patch.

 According to research by RAND Corporation published in 2017, zero-day exploits remain usable for 6.9 years on average, although those purchased from a third party only remain usable for 1.4 years on average.
 The researchers were unable to determine if any particular platform or software (such as open-source software) had any relationship to the life expectancy of a zero-day vulnerability.
 Although the RAND researchers found that 5.7 percent of a stockpile of secret zero-day vulnerabilities will have been discovered by someone else within a year, another study found a higher overlap rate, as high as 10.8 percent to 21.9 percent per year.

 Countermeasures

 Because, by definition, there is no patch that can block a zero-day exploit, all systems employing the software or hardware with the vulnerability are at risk.
 This includes secure systems such as banks and governments that have all patches up to date.
 Security systems are designed around known vulnerabilities, and repeated exploitations of a zero-day exploit could continue undetected for an extended period of time.
 Although there have been many proposals for a system that is effective at detecting zero-day exploits, this remains an active area of research in 2023.

 Many organizations have adopted defense-in-depth tactics so that attacks are likely to require breaching multiple levels of security, which makes it more difficult to achieve.
-Conventional cybersecurity measures such as training and access control such as multi-factor authentication, least-privilege access, and air-gapping makes it harder to compromise systems with a zero-day exploit.
-Since writing perfectly secure software is impossible, some researchers argue that driving up the cost of exploits is a good strategy to reduce the burden of cyberattacks.
+Conventional cybersecurity measures such as training and access control — including multi-factor authentication, least-privilege access, and air-gapping makes it harder to compromise systems with a zero-day exploit.
+Since writing perfectly secure software is impossible, some researchers argue that driving up the cost of exploits is considered a good strategy to reduce the burden of cyberattacks.